ID That Wasp:

 And many wasps don't even sport black- and yellow-striped bodies?

-Here's everything you need to know about this vast group of insects (which actually includes several scientific families and tens of thousands of species) and how to identify the 19 most common types of wasps you may encounter.
+Here’s how to identify the 19 most common types of wasps you may encounter.

 Yellowjacket (Vespula, Dolichovespula)